-The minimum required credits in the core including labs is 27.
-An additional 14 credits of electives in biological sciences are chosen to complete the required total of 41 credits.47 All biological sciences majors are encouraged to include non-science among their "free electives."
+The minimum required credits in the core including labs is 23.
+An additional 18 credits of electives in biological sciences are chosen to complete the required total of 41 credits.4-7 All biological sciences majors are encouraged to include non-science among their free electives.

-1. Students are required to take a total of six laboratories; three of the six labs will be part of the Core (Core I(a,b), II, and the remaining three of the six laboratories are chosen among the core III through Core VI and/or BIOS electives, including 50000- and 60000-level courses.
-Thus, there are three required "named" BIOS labs and three additional elective BIOS labs.
-As an option, students who conduct a minimum of three semesters of undergraduate research (BIOS 48498) in the same laboratory or research group at Notre Dame and earn a minimum of 3 credits (i.e., 3 x 1.0 credit), may substitute those research semesters for one of the six required labs.
+1. Students are required to take a total of five laboratories; two of the five labs will be part of Core I, and the remaining three of the five laboratories are chosen among the Core II through Core V and/or BIOS electives, including 50000- and 60000-level courses.
+Thus, there are two required "named" BIOS labs and three additional elective BIOS labs.
+Students who conduct a minimum of three semesters of undergraduate research (BIOS 48498) in a laboratory or research group at Notre Dame and earn a minimum of 3 credits (i.e., 3 x 1.0 credit), may substitute those research semesters for one of the five required labs.